 While your current financial advisor may not be the right fit for your financial situation, another financial advisor may be.
 When interviewing new financial advisors, make sure to have an in-depth discussion with them about your expectations of their performance and communication.
 If you aren’t ready to manage your money yourself, a financial advisor can still be a good choice.

 Robo advisors are a happy medium between a high-cost, full-service financial advisor, and a completely DIY approach.
 There are many trustworthy robo advisors in Canada that will provide you with a preset investment portfolio based on your financial needs.
 Some robo advisors, like Wealthsimple, even offer additional financial planning services if you require it and will pay your transfer fees if you are moving your money from a financial advisor.
 You’ll pay lower fees with a robo advisor, but you won’t get the same level of customer service that you would with a financial advisor.
 Most of your investing will be administered automatically online.
-Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $75 cash bonus when you open and fund a new Wealthsimple Invest account with $1000 within 45 days.
+Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a 25 cash bonus open and fund your first Wealthsimple Invest account (min. $500 initial deposit).
 For all the info, read Young and Thrifty’s Complete Guide to Canada’s Robo Advisors.

 If you’re ready to manage your money yourself, you can break up with your financial advisor and move your money to an online discount brokerage.
 Online brokerages like Questrade (our top pick) charge almost no fees but also don’t offer any financial advice.
 You can build your portfolio as you see fit and use an active or passive investing strategy.
 With self-direct investing, you are in the driver’s seat and fully in control of your money.
 If you want more information, read Young and Thrifty’s Ultimate Guide to Canada’s Discount Brokerages.